ABOUT THE GALLERY CAFÉ

 One of the main issues that come with cafes and coffee shops is the use of disposable plastics.
 Whether it’s plastic cutlery or coffee lids, the world is filling up with the stuff and although it all might seem a little hopeless, there’s always something that can be done.
 All our packaging is 100% recyclable and we welcome the use of reusable cups; we also strive to use majority local suppliers to reduce our carbon footprint, and did we mention - we’re vegan?

 We are passionate about sourcing fresh food and top quality ingredients from local suppliers.
 We sell Five Points beer brewed in Hackney and London’s only locally brewed cider - Urban Orchard, which is made entirely from apples donated from people’s gardens - pretty nifty, right?
-Many of our suppliers are within a mile radius of St. Margaret’s House and our delicious coffee is from Allpress, based on Redchurch Street in Shoreditch, where they roast their own beans.
+Many of our suppliers are within a mile radius of St. Margaret’s House and our delicious coffee is from Allpress, based in Dalston, where they roast their own beans.

 AS FEATURED IN...